uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 It is possible to return both in-year and crystallisation calculations using these endpoints.

-An in-year calculation is performed if the calculation was triggered by the "Trigger a self-assessment tax calculation" endpoint.
+An in-year calculation is worked out if the calculation was triggered by the "Trigger a self-assessment tax calculation" endpoint.
 A crystallisation calculation is performed if the calculation was triggered by the "Intent to crystallise" endpoint under the Self Assessment (MTD) API.

 For a crystallisation calculation the minimum number of endpoints that need to be called are: